1. Home

 Who is supporting GSB?

 The IDB and IDB Invest are also working with other type of players such as Government Agencies, Financial Sector regulatory bodies or domestic Stock and Bond Exchanges in order to support the design of national strategies and approaches to incentivize domestic green and sustainable bonds markets and ensuring transparency.
-Pilot programs are currently being developed in Brazil, Chile, Mexico.
+Programs are currently being developed in Brazil and Mexico.

 Both sections of the program include a strong dissemination component and all relevant knowledge products will be made available through this platform.